lakshya-paneri/mini-webiste/README.md

 # Hello contributors
-In this mini-webiste you sholud work on 2 file you can also connect this 2 file as your preference
+In this mini-webiste you should work on 2 file you can also connect this 2 file as your preference
 # Improve code
 # Improve UI/CSS
 _________________________________